Top physician software systems for modern practices

 - Cerner offers a thorough solution but the interface can be complex for some users.

-- eClinicalWorks offers a user-friendly interface and a virtual assistant to enhance workflow efficiency.
+- eClinicalWorks offers a user-friendly interface and a virtual assistant.

 - Athenahealth is known for its user-friendly, intuitive interface.

-- Tebra emphasizes ease of use for independent practices, and mimics a provider’s workflow.
-It was designed by healthcare providers and allows users to write notes and access templates for charting — helping save clicks and reduce administrative time.
+- Tebra emphasizes ease of use for private practices, and mimics a clinician’s workflow.
+It allows users to write notes and access templates for charting — helping save clicks and reduce administrative time.

 - Epic provides comprehensive implementation and training but can be resource-intensive.